San Diego Vehicular Manslaughter Attorneys

 - You were not under the influence at the time of the accident

-- You're breath or blood test results were mishandled
+- Your breath or blood test results were mishandled

 - You were not treated fairly in the arrest process or your rights were violated in some way

 In the blink of an eye, everything you know could change.
 Because of someone else's driving or unavoidable weather conditions, you may have been involved in an accident that caused the death of another person.
-You may find yourself facing a vehicular manslaughter and DUI charges, turning your world upside down.
-The good news is you are not alone; reach out to jD LAW, P.C. today for counsel.
+You may find yourself facing vehicular manslaughter and DUI charges in Vista or San Diego, turning your world upside down.
+The good news is you are not alone; reach out to jD Law Criminal Defense Attorneys today for counsel.

-As a San Diego criminal attorney, James N. Dicks is experienced in handling manslaughter cases involving DUI.
+As a San Diego criminal defense attorney, James N. Dicks is experienced in handling complex vehicular manslaughter cases, including those involving DUI.
 He knows what to look for in order to find holes in the prosecution's case and help you avoid a conviction, get alternative sentencing, or even have your case dismissed altogether.

-We are dedicated to our clients and will do whatever we can to help you secure the best possible outcome.
-Fill out a free case evaluation right away.
+The team at jD Law Criminal Defense Attorneys is dedicated to our clients and we will do whatever we can to help you secure the best possible outcome.
+To get started on your case, contact us at (760) 630-2000 or submit a case evaluation online right away.

 Sample of Case Results